-When we initially organized this database, we developed several categories that ePortfolio literature consistently fell into.
-These categories have grown as the database has expanded, including our recent inclusion of a third “empirical” category–Empirical, Assessment and Evaluation–which initially appeared in 2013.
+When we initially organized this database, we developed several categories that emerged within the ePortfolio literature.
+These categories have grown as the database expanded, including our more recent inclusion of a third “empirical” category–Empirical, Assessment and Evaluation–which initially emerged from the data in 2013.
 Feel free to link directly to all articles in each category via one of the category titles below, or simply include them as search terms in the search bar at the bottom of the page.

-Empirical, Affective: Presents original data, quantitative or qualitative, addressing the students’ or teachers’ feelings and opinions about ePortfolio.
+Presents original data, quantitative and/or qualitative, addressing the students’ or teachers’ feelings and opinions about ePortfolio.
 These studies do not examine the impact of ePortfolio on student outcomes.

-Empirical, Outcomes: Presents original data, qualitative or quantitative, on student outcomes.
+Presents original data, qualitative and/or quantitative, on student outcomes.
 “Outcomes” can include learning/achievement as well as other measured constructs (e.g., motivation, reflective practice, self-regulation).
 This category also includes research on evidence-based pedagogical practices focused on improving the efficacy of ePortfolio.

 Note: If a study addresses both Empirical, Affective and Empirical, Outcomes research questions, the article is categorized as Empirical, Outcomes.
 This is a researcher-imposed hierarchy within the coding scheme.